Morniak/degenesis-data-dump/README.md

 ## Icons

-- `all-icons-urls`: A list of all the icon pages urls.
+- `all-icons-urls.txt`: A list of all the icon pages urls.
 One url peer page, 253 lines.
-- `all-icons-image-urls`: A list of all the icon image urls.
+- `all-icons-image-urls.txt`: A list of all the icon image urls.
 Can be easily used by with a download manager or a shell script to retrive locally all the images.
 The file names will match the `image_name` field of the `.json` files.
 - `Icons/json/`: One `.json` file per Icon.

 Exemple of `.json` file: